beenbiishop/cs3500-assignment5/README.md

         * Implementations:
             * `Brightness` : Implements the `ImageTransformation` interface and represents a macro that adjusts the brightness of an image, both up the scale and down.
             * `HorizontalFlip` : Implements the `ImageTransformation` interface and represents a macro that flips an image along the horizontal axis.
             * `VerticalFlip`: Implements the `ImageTransformation` interface and represents a macro that flips an image along the vertical axis.
-                * `Visualize` : Implements the `ImageTransformation` interface and represents a macro that transforms the images to visualize the greyscale image by one of the following color components : `visualize-red`, `visualize-blue`, `visualize-green` , `visualize-value`, `visualize-intensity`, `visualize-luma`.
+            * `Visualize` : Implements the `ImageTransformation` interface and represents a macro that transforms the images to visualize the greyscale image by one of the following color components : `Red`, `Blue`, `Green`, `Value`, `Luma`, or `Intensity`.
+            * `Blur` : Implements the `ImageTransformation` interface and represents a macro that blurs an image.
+            * `Sharpen` : Implements the `ImageTransformation` interface and represents a macro that sharpens an image.
+            * `Sepia` : Implements the `ImageTransformation` interface and represents a macro that applies a sepia filter to an image.
+            * `Greyscale` : Implements the `ImageTransformation` interface and represents a macro that applies a greyscale filter to an image.

     * `StoredImages` : Represents a collection of  `Image`s that have been loaded into the program by the user, identified by the image's file name selected by the user.
         * Implementations:
             * `StoredImagesImpl` : Implements the `StoredImages` interface.
-The stored images are represented by a Map<String, Image>, the string representing a fileName.
+The stored images are represented by a `Map<String, Image>`, the string representing a fileName.

 ### View